ejbaran/docs-1/docs/build-apps/connect.md

 Genesis hash: [GENESIS_HASH]
 ```

-The _status_ methods returns information about the status of the node, such as the latest round<LINK TO GLOSSARY>, referred to as `lastRound`, from the perspective of the node you are connected to.
+The _status_ methods returns information about the status of the node, such as the latest round<LINK TO GLOSSARY>, referred to as `last-round`, from the perspective of the node you are connected to.
 Each of the SDKs may differ slightly in which information they return for each call.
 Shown below is the response from the REST API call.

 ```json tab="Response"
 {